columbia/dvh-asplos-ae/README.md

 5. Repeat 1 to 4 for [all configurations](#server-machine).

 ## Software Preparation Overview
 For the experiments, we need to install custom Linux kernel and QEMU.
-On the server, we need to install Linux kernel and QEMU on the server **and** in each virtual machine based on the experiment configuration.
+On the server, we need to install Linux kernel and QEMU on the server **and in each virtual machine** based on the experiment configuration.
 See [software configuration tables](#software-configurations) to get the correct version to install.

+When setting software for a virtual machine, you first need to boot the virtual machine to configure and do the following steps as you do in the server.
+For example, when you configure a L1 VM for one of the [L2 experiments](#l2-experiments), [boot the L1 VM first](#running-a-virtual-machine), copy/configure kernel, build QEMU, and terminate the L1 VM to make the changes effective.
+Then you are ready to run the L2 experiments.

 On the client, we just need to install Linux kernel once.
 The kernel branch name is `v4.18-base`.